Battle of Lake Borgne: Aftermath

 The engagement lasted about two hours, though the actual hand-to-hand combat was short.
 Whilst the British outnumbered the American seamen, Roosevelt does note the advantage Jones's flotilla had in defense, being stationary, having some long heavy guns and boarding nettings.
 This was offset by two of the five gunboats (No.156 commanded by Jones, and No.163 commanded by Ulrick) having drifted out of line.

 The Americans lost their entire flotilla of five gunboats and crew, of whom 41 were killed or wounded.
 Lockyer states the five gunboats were each crewed by 45 men, for a total of 225, whereas Jones gives a lower figure for a total of 182 men in the five gunboats.
 Jones was made a prisoner of war for three months and would later be decorated for his bravery in this engagement.
-The British casualties were 94 killed and wounded.
+The British casualties were 17 men killed and 77 wounded.
 The casualties were from the following vessels: Tonnant, Norge, Bedford, Royal Oak, Ramillies, Armide, Cydnus, Seahorse, Trave, Sophie, Belle Poule, Gorgon, Meteor.
 American claims that at least two British boats sunk and over 300 casualties were inflicted, as Jones claimed, are disputed.

 In all, the six captured vessels of Jones's squadron comprised a loss of 245 men, sixteen long guns, fourteen carronades, two howitzers and twelve swivel guns, as reported by Lockyer.
 Cochrane rated the captured flotilla as the equivalent of a 36-gun frigate and appointed Lockyer to its command as soon as his wounds permitted.
 Montresor took command pro tem; in March 1815, Lockyer received promotion to post captain.